 About Me

-I'm a Ph.D. student in Computer Science at the University of Liverpool (UK), under the supervision of Yannis Goulermas, Vladimir Gusev, Michael Gaultois, Rahul Savani, Matthew Rosseinsky, and in collaboration with the Leverhulme research centre for functional materials design.
-I received my MSc degree in Pure and Applied Mathematics from the University of Rome "Tor Vergata" (IT).
+I'm a postdoctoral researcher in Generative AI at Imperial College London (UK) in the groups of Alexander Ganose and Yingzhen Li.
+I was previously a Ph.D. student in Computer Science at the University of Liverpool (UK), under the supervision of Yannis Goulermas, Vladimir Gusev, Michael Gaultois, Rahul Savani, Matthew Rosseinsky.
+I received my MSc degree in Pure and Applied Mathematics from the University of Rome "Tor Vergata".

 What I do